How to Replace Redux with React Hooks and the Context API — SitePoint

 - global state

-Local states can only be used within the components that were created.
-Global states can be shared across several components.
-Either way, they are two ways of declaring and handling state using React hooks:
+Local states can only be used within the components where they were defined.
+Global states can be shared across multiple components.
+Previously, defining a global state required the installation of a state management framework such as Redux or MobX.
+With React v16.3.0, the Context API was released which allows developers to implement global state without installing additional libraries.

+As of React v16.8, Hooks have allowed implementation of a number of React features in a component without writing a class.
+Hooks brought vast benefits to the way React developers write code.
+This includes code re-use and easier ways of sharing state between components.
+For this tutorial, we will be concerned with the following React hooks:

 useState